Lumi-supercomputer/lumi-userguide/docs/runjobs/lumi_env/billing.md

 ## How to check your billing units

-In order to check how many billing units you have used, you can use the following command:
+To check how many billing units you have used, you can use the following command:

 ```
 lumi-allocations